 It can be difficult losing someone in any situation, but it is often most shocking when there is no given reason for the death.
-It can be especially frustrating, since you will not be able to register that person’s death before an investigation and, if necessary, an inquest has been completed.
+It can be especially frustrating, since you will not be able to register that person’s death before an investigation and until an inquest has been completed.

-If the death of someone has taken place without any intervention from a medical practitioner, but it was an accident which happened in a public place, or at work, our personal injury solicitors can direct you.
+If the death of someone has taken place without any intervention from a medical practitioner, but it was an accident which happened in a public place, or at work, our solicitors can direct you.
 It may be that you are entitled to a fatal injury claim.
-If you have any queries regarding fatal injury within the work place or in a public place, speak to our personal injury solicitors.
+If you have any queries regarding fatal injury within the work place or in a public place, contact our personal injury solicitors.

 You are entitled to legal representation when dealing with an inquest into the death of a loved one.
 If you have any queries relating to the death of someone in a hospital, call Duncan Lewis Action Against Public Authorities solicitors and we can direct you to the correct department for your case.

-If you are unsure who can help you with an inquest, call Duncan Lewis Action Against Public Authority solicitors on 0333 772 0409 and we can direct you to the correct department.
+If you are unsure who can help you with an inquest, call Duncan Lewis Action Against Public Authority solicitors on 0333 772 0409.